TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 *   Customer Service
 *   Contact Us

-facebook-logo linkedin-logo youtube-logo email-logo Download the O'Reilly App
+facebook-logo linkedin-logo youtube-logo email-logo Download the O’Reilly App

 Take O’Reilly online learning with you and learn anywhere, anytime on your phone or tablet.
 Download the app today and:

-*   Get unlimited access to books, videos, live training sessions, and courses
+*   Get unlimited access to books, videos, and live training
-*   Never lose your place—all your devices are automatically synced
+*   Never lose your place—all your devices are synced
 *   Learn during your commute with online and offline access

 © 2019, O’Reilly Media, Inc. All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners.